Mauvemau/GMod_VoltstarCinema/README.md

 - Discord, Steam Group link buttons.

-● A Shop System with;
+● A Shop tab with;
 - Currency and Credits system.
 - Coupon redeem system.
 - Playermodel, Items and Accessory purchase categories.
 - Admin menu for adding/removing items from the shop.

-● A Wardrobe System with;
+● A Wardrobe tab with;
 - Playermodel Selector.
 - Bodygroups Editor.
 - Colors Editor.
 (You can also change the color of the menu).